skrey/yellow-extensions/source/help/README.md

 ## How to edit the help

-If you want to edit the help in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit), this is possible on you website at `http://website/edit/help/`.
+If you want to edit the help in a [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/source/edit), you can do this on your website at `http://website/edit/help/`.
 If you want to edit the help on your computer, have a look inside your `content/9-help` folder.
 If you want to make a translation, here are some tips.
 Translate the title and content of all pages.
-The file names should be left unchanged.
+Keep the file names unchanged.
 The help is currently available in [English](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/en) and [German](https://github.com/datenstrom/yellow-extensions/tree/master/source/help/de).
 Let us know if you made a new translation.

 ## Installation